NI-Measurement-Plug-Ins/pmic-labview/docs/measurements/efficiency-and-load-regulation.md

-# Efficiency And Load Regualtion
+# Efficiency And Load Regulation
-This service performs Efficiency and Laod Regualtion measurements.
+This service performs Efficiency and Load Regulation measurements.

 ## InstrumentStudio Panel

 ### Usage

 1. Select the appropriate source and load resource names and update other parameters as needed.
-Please note that, measurement is working in 'Perform Measurement' mode of operation by default.
+Please note that, the measurement is in 'Perform Measurement' mode of operation by default.

    ![alt text](meas-images/eff-and-lr-config.png)